Andrew5057/java-dodgeball/README.md

 java -jar "Host Dodgeball.jar"
 `

+(If you're on Windows, you can also double-click "Host Dodgeball - Windows.bat".)

 Your host name will pop up on your screen, and you should be good to go.
 Don't forget to join the server!

 ### Joining a server